 Another study looked at how dropping pounds affected sleep apnea among obese people with type 2 diabetes.
 The people joined either a weight loss group or a diabetes management group for 1 year.
 On average, those in the weight loss group lost nearly 24 pounds, while those in the other group lost 1.3 pounds.

 The effects of trimming down were even more dramatic in this study.
 More than three times as many people in the weight loss group wound up with no symptoms of sleep apnea at all.
 And among the people in that group who still had the disorder, it was much less severe after they slimmed down.

 Tip 2: Limit Alcohol and Stop Smoking

-You already know that smoking and drinking too much alcohol are hazardous to your health.
+You already know that lighting up and drinking too much booze aren’t the healthiest moves you can make.
 Did you know they can also make your sleep apnea symptoms worse?

 Cigarette smoking increases swelling in your upper airway.
 That can aggravate symptoms like snoring and pauses in breathing.